 “So you watched which way the wind was blowing?”

 “To make sure it was blowing toward southern Utah?”

 “We didn’t want fallout in Las Vegas or LA, so I didn’t give the OK to bomb until the wind was blowing away.”

 The fallout blanketed southern Utah.
-Three of my grandparents dying of those cancers, and my mom following a few years ago.
+Three of my grandparents died of those cancers, and my mom followed a few years ago.
 And all the others poisoned in these towns and tribal areas.
 We are Downwinders.